Frequently Asked Questions

 We ask that you come into this process with an open mind.
 We will ask for giving records, attendance records, official policies, budget, and spending history.
 These will all allow us to gain a better understanding of the priorities of the church, the trends within the church, and the overall health and direction of the church.

-Cost is determined by the level of consultation, the size of your church, and your available resources.
-We will work with you to determine a price that is fair, yet manageable.
 Cost is based on the size of the church and the amount of available resources.
 Our goal is to help the church however we can.
 We don’t let set fees stand in the way of a beneficial partnership.
 We want to operate on a system of trust.
 We won’t try to take financial advantage of you and your church, and we trust that you will be honest and not take financial advantage of us.

 50% is due within two weeks of signing the agreement and 50% is due at the time we deliver final reports.
 We will not begin work until the first payment is received.